CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 22. You should be navigated back to the main screens, and you should see a notification message.
       ![](images/L01/TVU.png)

-23. Close the PrioritZ Ask app by closing the browser tab in which the PrioritZ Ask application is open.
+23. Close the Prioritz Ask app by closing the browser tab in which the Prioritz Ask application is open.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    - If you receive a success message, you can proceed to the next task.